ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/the-kinks-vinyl-book-giveaway.markdown

   \ UP and think no more, enter the form below for a chance to win their vinyl and\
   \ book and they could be coming home with you!</p>\r\n<p>Good luck!</p>\r\n<p><i>(Credit:©\
   \ Barrie Wentzell)</i></p>"
-entry-title: "Win the official vinyl and book from 'The Kinks Are The Village Green\
+entry-title: "‘Win The Kinks classic album 'The Kinks Are The Village Green Preservation\
-  \ Preservation Society' exhibition!"
+  \ Society’ on vinyl and accompanying book!"
 entry-content: "Enter the draw to win the official vinyl and book from ‘The Kinks\
   \ Are The Village Green Preservation Society’ exhibition by completing the form\
   \ below before 23:59 on 14th of December 2018."
 has-winner: false
-prize-description: "The official vinyl and book from 'The Kinks Are The Village Green\
+prize-description: "The Kinks classic album 'The Kinks Are The Village Green Preservation\
-  \ Preservation Society' exhibition."
+  \ Society’ on vinyl and accompanying book."
 special-conditions: "Multiple entries are allowed up to one every day."
 ---